ministryofjustice/security-guidance/policies/secure-email-transfer-guide.md

 ## Transport Layer Security

-TLS is an encryption protocol used to protect data in transit between systems.
-System Administrators should ensure that any service that is capable of sending and receiving email uses enforced TLS to encrypt messages.
+Technical users should ensure that any service that is capable of sending and receiving email uses enforced TLS to encrypt messages.

 * The MoJ should always use the latest version of TLS.
 * TLS is required for sending to `gov.uk`.